-Whenever you are involved in a civil rights case, you will need to gather evidence on your own to help move your case forward.
-In fact, obtaining the necessary evidence ahead of time is a good idea because many attorneys will want to see that information before agreeing to take on your case.
+If you feel your civil rights have been violated, you will want to gather evidence to show that you have a case.
+In fact, obtaining information before you contact a lawyer is a good idea because many attorneys will want to see that information before deciding on whether to take on your case.
 The type of evidence and information your attorney needs is fairly straightforward, but the more you are prepared, the easier it will be.
 And don’t worry, you don’t need to be a private investigator or CSI fan to gather evidence — everything we’ve listed below is available from public records.
 Remember: the sooner you get all the evidence to your attorney, the faster the case can be reviewed and then you and your attorney can move forward with your case.

 The initial statement

 Before you start to gather evidence, the first thing we recommend is to write out a detailed statement for your attorney describing everything about your case, such as:

 - What date(s) did the incident(s) occur?
 If there were multiple incidents, describe each one in a timeline format, starting with the date of each incident, and include all details about each incident by date.

 - Everything that was said and done between you and the person(s) involved.
 Who was involved?
 What department or company were they working for at the time?
 What happened during the incident?

 - Who was involved?
 Are there any witnesses and, if so, include their contact information and what you believe they would say if called to provide testimony.

 - Identify corroborating evidence.
 Do you have any corroborating evidence regarding the incident that helps show your version of events is more accurate than othe persons, such as emails, voicemails, texts, video or audio recordings, etc.?
 Colorado is a one-party consent-to-record state.
 Generally, people have a right to audio-record as long as one party to a conversation (usually you) consents to the recording.
 Thus, typically, other people do not need to consent for you to record legally.